pranaygp/frontend-exercise/README.md

 Install the [React Devtools](https://github.com/facebook/react-devtools) to easily debug and see what's going on in your React app.

+If you're using Sublime Text as your editor, you might want to install the `Babel` plugin to get proper syntax highlighting for JSX syntax.

 Open up your terminal and navigate to the directory you want this project in.
 Then clone this repository by running:
 ```
 git clone https://github.com/hack4impact-uiuc/frontend-exercise.git